epam/ai-dial/docs/user-guide.md

 ### Rename

-When you create a new conversation, it is automatically named after your first prompt.
+When you create a new conversation, it is automatically named after the first line in your first prompt.
+For example, if your prompt includes several sentences separated by tab, the first one will be used to name the conversation.
+Moreover,the MAX length of the conversation name is limited to 160 symbols.
+Everything beyond is cut off.
 After that, you can rename your conversation.

 **To rename a conversation**: